ZJUFanLab/scDisProcema/tutorial.md

   The net list contains information of color indexes, members and module eigengene values of all inferred modules.
 The Mod_Extra function can be convert these information to a format that is easy to use later.

+      #If Cyt = TRUE, the function will export files available for Cytoscape to visualize the network
+      #sftpower: the power of the weight between genes.
+The default value is the soft threshold obtained in Mod_Infer

+      mod<-Mod_Extra(data_Expr = data_Expr,net = net,Cyt = TRUE,sftpower = net$sftpower)